The Cape Parrot was once the nominate of the species Poicephalus robustus. It is now considered to be a separate species.

 Colour Adult:

-Both adults have varying plumage; head and neck dull olive/golden, scalloped with darker brown; orange/red band across the forehead in female (absent in males); dark green back and wings; green rump and underparts (tinged with blue); orange/red thighs, bend of wing, and carpal edge; black/brown tail; dark brown eye; white/grey eye ring (bare); and horn-coloured bill.
+Both adults have varying plumage; head and neck dull olive/golden, scalloped with darker brown; orange/red band across the forehead in female (absent in males); dark green back and wings; green rump and underparts (tinged with blue); orange/red thighs, bend of wing, and carpal edge; black/brown tail; dark brown eye; white/grey eye ring (bare); and horn-coloured beak.

 Colour Juvenile: